lxxxl123/mjt-maven/note/FW.md

 - hook: a curved device used to catch or hold sth
 - hoax /heʊks/:
   - (n.) a lie or false information

+## hotel

+- hotel:
+  - (n.) a place where people stay for a short time
+- hostel
+  - like a hotel but often cheaper or free

 ## house